 Hermit crabs are usually seen inside a shell with their eyes, claws and legs protruding outwards.
 However, they will retreat entirely within the shell when they are threatened.
-If they are viewed out of a shell they have a soft, twisted body which has evolved in this way to allow them to fit inside of the many different sized shells they will come across.
-The colour is usually reddish orange, although they can be a darker brown and even purple.
+If they are viewed outside of a shell they have a soft, twisted body which has evolved in this way to allow them to fit inside of the many different sized shells they will come across.
+The colour is usually reddish-orange, although they can be darker brown and even purple.

 Distribution and Habitat

 The common hermit crab is generally found in the colder waters of northern Europe.
 They can be found in Nordic waters with their range extending southwards, making them common around all of the British Isles.
 They are found on the Atlantic coastlines of Spain, France and Portugal, but they are absent from the Mediterranean Sea and the coast of North Africa.
 They are common around rocky and mixed seabeds and can be found in some areas with only minimal rock cover.

 Unlike other crab species hermit crabs do not have their own carapace and must find the discarded shell of another sea creature (usually a whelk or a cockle) and make this their home.
 The hermit crab will then move itself around with the shell on its back and retreat into the shell when it is threatened by a predator, blocking the entrance with its claws.